youngkin/heyyall/README.md

 # Known issues

 Some HTTPS services require TLS renegotiation.
 Up to and including Go 1.14 the Go crypto/tls implementation does not support TLS renegotiation.
 This may change as soon as the 1.15 release due out in August 2020.
-If a service does require TLS renegotiation a warning like the following will be printed.
+If a service does require TLS renegotiation a warning like the following will be printed and the request will not succeed.

 ```
 WRN Requestor: error sending request error="Get \"https://prod.idrix.eu/secure/\": local error: tls: no renegotiation"